balakrishnareddy246/balakrishnareddy246/README.md

 - 👯 I’m looking to collaborate on anything.
 - 🤔 I’m looking for help with learn more and gain knowledge
 - 💬 Ask me about GO,DEVOPS,database
+- 📫 How to reach me : balakrishnareddy1998@gmail.com
-- 📫 How to reach me :balakrishnareddy1998@gmail.com
+- 📫 How to reach me :www.linkedin.com/in/balakrishna-reddy-7ab79514a
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: love to reading,palying cricket
--->